hirosystems/stacks-blockchain-api/content/how-to-guides/how-to-run-mainnet-node.md

 read_only_call_limit_runtime = 1000000000
 ```

-Start the `stacks-blockchain-api` container with the following command:
+Start the `stacks-blockchain` container with the following command:

 ```sh
 docker run -d --rm \